kubeflow/manifests/docs/release/handbook.md

 Working Groups should be tracking features for the release, as well as the documentation status of each feature as it’s being developed so that the documentation team can keep track of the documentation work that needs to be done.

 ## Terminology

-### Shadow

-A person that works closely with a specific release team member as an apprentice.
-The member they shadow will be acting as a mentor to the shadow and will be educating them about the tasks and day to day operations that specific role needs to perform.

 ### git revision